Dr. Christina Placilla

 Associate Professor of Strings and Music History

-Dr. Placilla teaches the WSSU Chamber Orchestra (String Ensemble), String Chamber Music, String Majors and Minors, Music History Courses and Non-Western Music.
-She is currently the research mentor for students in the Department of Fine Arts who participate in Research Symposium at WSSU and the North Carolina State Undergraduate Research Symposium.
-Dr. Placilla is on faculty during the summer session at North Carolina School for the Arts Intensive Chamber Music Institute where she teaches viola and chamber music.
+Dr. Placilla teaches the WSSU Chamber Orchestra (String Ensemble), String Chamber Music, String Majors and Minors, Music History Courses, Music General Education Courses and Non-Western Music.
+She is currently the research mentor for students in the Department of Fine Arts who participate in Research Symposium at WSSU and has been the research mentor for the North Carolina State Undergraduate Research Symposium.
+Dr. Placilla taught viola and chamber music during the summer session at North Carolina School for the Arts Intensive Chamber Music Institute for six years.

 Dr. Placilla is a viola soloist, chamber musician, scholar and teacher.
 She earned her Bachelor of Music in performance at California State University, Long Beach, her Master of Music at the Hartt School in West Hartford, Connecticut and her Doctorate of Musical Arts in viola performance at the University of Colorado.
 Her major teachers have included Adriana Chirilov, Steven Larson, Lawrence Dutton, Erika Eckert and Barbara Hamilton.
 She has performed in masterclasses with Roberto Diaz, principle violist of the Philadelphia Orchestra, Lawrence Dutton, violist of the Emerson String Quartet, Robert Vernon, principal violist of the Cleveland Orchestra, Roger Tapping, violist of the Takacs String Quartet and Paul Coletti, world-renowned viola soloist.

 Dr. Placilla has given solo and chamber music recitals in California, Colorado, Connecticut, North Carolina, Pennsylvania, Texas, Vermont, Virginia, South Carolina Sydney, Australia and Madrid, Spain.
-She competed the Lionel Tertis International Viola Competition on the Isle of Man in 2000.
+She was invited to compete in the Lionel Tertis International Viola Competition on the Isle of Man in 2000.
 Ms. Placilla is a former concerto winner in the La Primavera Concerto Competition.
-She was also the recipient of several scholarships and fellowships, such as the Gabor Ormai Scholarship and the Time/Warner Fellowship awarded at the Henry Mancini Institute.
+She was also the recipient of several scholarships and fellowships, such as the Gabor Ormai Scholarship at the University of Colorado and the Time/Warner Fellowship awarded at the Henry Mancini Institute.
 She has been a member of numerous chamber music ensembles including the Placilla-Cheng Duo, the Rothko Trio, Performance 20/20- The Honor’s Chamber Music Ensemble at the Hartt School, Hartt Contemporary Players and California State University, Long Beach University String Quartet.
 While in Performance 20/20, Christina was an artist-in-residence at Bennington College in Vermont.
 She is currently a member of the Placilla-Rice duo with Dr. Karen Rice and Ensemble Argos.
-Her first solo CD Remembrances from Home is currently in production under the Centaur Record Label.
-Dr. Placilla has been invited to be a guest artist with Madrid Chamber Music International to perform a series of concerts in March 2006 in Madrid, Spain.
+Her first solo CD Remembrances from Home has been released by the Centaur Record Label.
+Dr. Placilla was invited to be a guest artist with Madrid Chamber Music International to perform a series of concerts in March 2006 in Madrid, Spain.
 With Ensemble Argos, Dr. Placilla has twice been invited to perform at the Piccolo Spoleto Festival in Charleston, South Carolina.
 Dr. Placilla has played in professional symphony orchestras, ballet orchestras, and opera orchestras throughout the United States.
 Prior to moving to Winston-Salem, she was also a founding member of the Paul Turner Pops Orchestra (Hollywood, California) and has served as one of the principle arrangers for the band, as well as leader of the string section.
-She has also been invited as guest artist to perform with faculty at Salem College, Wake Forest University and Converse College.
+She has also been invited as guest artist to perform with faculty at Salem College, Wake Forest University, Radford University and Converse College.

 Office: (336) 750-2531